cedricdelpoux/react-responsive-masonry/README.md

     }
 }

-// The number of columns don't change by resizing the window class MyWrapper extends Component {
+// The number of columns and the gutter don't change by resizing the window class MyWrapper extends Component {
     render() {
         return (